kaiser-rpg/KaiserRPG.github.io/pages/rule/combat/action_points.md

 #### Counter
 Reaction: 1 AP

 This action can be taken after an opponent has failed an attack against you.
 This allows you to use the Attack Action without it being your turn.
 You must be able to perform a counterattack against the opponent who failed the attack and have Attack Actions remaining this round.
 This attack is made before the opponent can perform any other actions or attacks.
 If you gained a Counter Bonus, don’t forget to add it to the Offensive Roll.
-The Attack Action cannot be used to perform any manuevers.
+The Attack Action cannot be used to perform any maneuvers.

 You cannot counterattack a ranged attack unless the attacker was within hand-to-hand range or you have a power that specifically lets you counterattack at range.

 #### Use a Reaction Power
 Active: 0+ AP

-You use a power that has an Reaction requirement.
+You use a power that has a Reaction requirement.

 ### Swift Actions